-The Valuation Report must contain, at a minimum, the following information (See IVS 103 Reporting):
+The Valuation Report must contain, at a minimum, the following information (See IVS 103 Reporting).
+Where any of this information is not included, the Valuation Report must provide an explanation.

+- (a) Mineral Property identification.

+- (b) Intended use and intended users of the Valuation, and any restrictions on the use or distribution of the Valuation.

+- (c) Purpose of the Valuation.

+- (d) Basis of Value.

+- (e) Report Date and Valuation Date (also called Effective Date), preferably stated together to mitigate confusion.

+- (f) Determination of the highest and best use as of the Valuation Date, where applicable.

+- (g) Scope of Work.

+- (h) Geological Description of the Mineral Property being valued, and details of the status of its exploration, development, or production at the Valuation Date.

+- (i) Assumptions, risks, and limitations.
-- (a) Mineral Property Identification. - (b) Intended use and intended users of the Valuation, and any restrictions on the use or distribution of the Valuation. - (c) Purpose of the Valuation. - (d) Basis of Value. - (e) Report Date and Valuation Date (also called Effective Date), preferably stated together to mitigate confusion. - (f) Determination of the highest and best use as of the Valuation Date, where applicable. - (g) Scope of Work. - (h) Geological Description of the Mineral Property being valued, and details of the status of its exploration, development, or production at the Valuation Date. - (i) Assumptions, risks, and limitations. - (j) Valuation Approaches and Methods used and the Value estimates derived from each. - (k) Reconciliation of the Value estimates derived. - (I) Value opinion. - (m) Disclosure of Values from any prior Valuations for the same Mineral Property with Valuation Dates within the prior three years, if available to the Valuer, and explanation of Material differences.
-Valuations with Valuation Dates prior to three years may be included at the Valuer's discretion.

-- (n) Sources of information, including of data, and a statement as to whether or not the information has been accepted as reliable without further verification. - (o) Statement of whether or not a site visit to the Mineral Property has been undertaken. - (p) Statement that the Valuation complies with the current edition of the relevant national Mineral Property Valuation code or standard, or if applicable, specification of the instructions from which it deviates. - (q) Identity, qualifications, and experience of Valuer and any Experts, and the areas of the Valuation Report for which each is responsible. - (r) Statement of Independence or non-Independence of the Valuer and any Experts. - (s) Declaration of Valuer's Competence, including disclosure of any personal interest or potential interest in the subject Mineral Property, and the on-site inspection date.
+- (j) Valuation Approaches and Methods used and the Value estimates derived from each. - (k) Reconciliation of the Value estimates derived. - (I) Value opinion. - (m) Disclosure of the Value opinion from any prior Valuations for the same Mineral Property with Valuation Dates within the prior three years, if available to the Valuer, and explanation of Material differences.
+Valuations with Valuation Dates prior to three years may be included at the Valuer's discretion. - (n) Sources of information, including of data, and a statement as to whether or not the information has been accepted as reliable without further verification. - (o) Statement of whether or not a site visit to the Mineral Property has been undertaken, and if so, the names of the Valuer and/or Experts who visited the site and the date(s) of the site visit. - (p) Statement that the Valuation complies with the current edition of the relevant national Mineral Property Valuation code or standard, or if applicable, specification of the instructions from which it deviates. - (q) Identity, qualifications, and experience of Valuer and any Experts, and the areas of the Valuation Report for which each is responsible. - (r) Statement of Independence or non-Independence of the Valuer and any Experts. - (s) Declaration of Valuer's Competence, including disclosure of any personal interest or potential interest in the subject Mineral Property, with signature.